jmoonware/bean-jmw/README.md

 * Re-run _extract_ with updated rules
 * Create new ledger release candidate
   * The stage.py script does this automatically in the 'staging' directory and will run a bean-check to make sure it is correct
   * If you are doing this manually, concatenate _existing-ledger_ with _new-transactions_ to a 'release candidate' ledger file (I usually append 'rc' to the name), then run bean-check on this file.
 If it passes, great- your ledger is now updated.
-Back-up your _existing-ledger_, the move the release candidate to the _existing-ledger_.
+Back-up your _existing-ledger_, then move the release candidate to the _existing-ledger_.
 * Backup old ledger, move release candidate to current ledger
   * The stage.py script does this with the --update option (and optional --remove option, which cleans up the files) i.e.
-    > python beanjmw.stage --update --remove
+    > python -m beanjmw.stage --update --remove
 * Archive (i.e. _file_ downloaded files)
   * Run
     > python -m beanjmw.bci file -o ../files